-In the Authentication pop-up menu, choose None, Plain, Login, or CRAM-MD5 as appropriate for your mail server.
+In the Authentication pop-up menu, choose None or Plain as appropriate for your mail server.

 User Name and Password

 In these fields, enter the user name and password of the account you use for authentication.
 If None is chosen in the Authentication pop-up menu, these fields are not available.